jpittelkow/Housarr/docs/adr/012-docker-self-hosted-deployment.md

 - **Zero-config deployment**: Users only need to set `APP_URL` and `APP_KEY`
 - **Works on any private network**: No manual `SANCTUM_STATEFUL_DOMAINS` configuration needed
-- **Resilient to volume mounts**: Migrations are always available regardless of mount configuration
+- **Resilient to volume mounts**: Migrations are always synced from the image, ensuring new migrations from updates are applied
 - **Single-container simplicity**: SQLite + file sessions work out of the box

 ### Negative